Shadow Work Is Not What You Think

 What the Shadow Actually Is

-From an identity architecture perspective, shadow is not separate from identity.
+From an identity architecture perspective, shadow is not separate from identity or something that must be “healed”.
 Within my Identity in Motion model, identity has layers: a baseline structural pattern, adaptive organisation built through experience, and the narrative layer that makes sense of both.
 Shadow can appear in any of these layers, but it is most misunderstood when we confuse adaptation or story with structure.

 Shadow is identity range that has been: